bobgeis/nimSpaceRocks/readme.md

 ## Developers

 This was developed using the [Nim programming language](https://nim-lang.org/), so you'll need it to work on this.
+You'll also need the [terser](https://github.com/terser-js/terser) tool to minimize the produced javascript.